 I recommend using good quality dark chocolate with 70-75% cocoa solids.
 You’ll only need 100 g of the chocolate so it’s important it has a high cocoa content.
 Otherwise your cheesecake won’t taste chocolatey enough.
 Using good quality dark chocolate will produce a perfectly balanced chocolate flavour – not too ‘dark’.
 Just right.

 I also used a bit of cacao powder in the recipe.
 It’s perfectly fine to use cacao instead, I simply tend to use cacao as it’s a little healthier.
+(You might also like this collection of 27 everyday healthy cacao recipes).

 How to melt the chocolate